 If you really want to level up your savings, starting a side hustle is a surefire way to do that.

 When you’ve already lowered your expenses and know where your money is going, making more money will speed up your financial freedom process.

 Here are the very best side hustle ideas.

-When I was in college, I was making money by working a job and did many side hustles.
-I was a babysitter, dog walker, filled out surveys, participated in medical tests, and tested websites.
+When I was in college, I was making money by working a job and doing many side hustles.
+I was a babysitter and dog walker, filled out surveys, participated in medical tests, and tested websites.

 The best side hustles out there are:

 - Online proofreader

 - Starting a blog